phseiff/github-flavored-markdown-to-html/README.md

                         use --output-pdf) will not be styled using github's css.
   -f FOOTER [FOOTER ...], --footer FOOTER [FOOTER ...]
-                        An optional piece of html which will be included as a footer where the 'hosted with <3 by github'-footer usually is.
+                        An optional piece of html which will be included as a footer where the 'hosted with <3 by github'-footer in a gist usually is.
 Defaults to None, meaning that the section usually containing said footer will be omitted altogether.
   -m MATH, --math MATH  If set to True, which is the default, LaTeX-formulas
                         using $formula$-notation will be rendered.